-This is where marketing comes in.
+This is where your marketing comes in.

 Not just to get the attention of your prospects in the first place, but to smooth the way from initial contact through to deal closure.
-And ultimately, later on when it comes to (hopefully) future engagements with the client and referrals.
+And ultimately, later on when it comes to future engagements with the client and even referrals.

 The way in which you smooth the conversation is to build trust.
-But you already know that.
+But you probably already know that.

-What about referrals?
+But what about referrals?

 The rules of effective marketing

-The reality is that you need both inbound and outbound strategies, as well as traditional and digital methods.
+The reality is that you need both inbound and outbound strategies, as well as traditional and digital marketing methods.